khulnasoft/integrations-core/cert_manager/README.md

 ### Duplicate name tags

-Each certificate name is exposed within the `name` label in the Prometheus payload and is converted to a tag by the Datadog Agent.
+Each certificate name is exposed within the `name` label in the Prometheus payload and is converted to a tag by the Khulnasoft Agent.
 If your hosts also use the `name` tag (for instance, automatically collected by the [AWS integration][9]), metrics coming from this integration will present both values.
-To avoid duplicate `name` tags, you can use the [`rename_labels`configuration parameter][10] to map the Prometheus label `name` to the Datadog tag `cert_name`.
+To avoid duplicate `name` tags, you can use the [`rename_labels`configuration parameter][10] to map the Prometheus label `name` to the Khulnasoft tag `cert_name`.
 This ensures you have a single value within the tag `cert_name` to identify your certificates :
 ```yaml
 init_config:
 instances: